Misc user options

 This option lets you configure whether Proxy interception should be enabled when Burp is started up.
 You can choose to always enable interception, always disable interception, or to restore the setting from when Burp was last closed.

-This option controls whether adding items to Target scope will automatically set the Proxy option to stop sending out-of-scope items to the history or other Burp tools.
+This option controls whether adding items to Target scope will automatically set the Proxy option to stop sending out-of-scope items to the history or live tasks.
 Setting Burp to do this is useful to avoid accumulating project data for out-of-scope items.